vmware-archive/distributed-tracing-sample-apps/distributed-tracing/dropwizard-app/README.md

    After making all the code changes, run `mvn clean install` from the root directory of the project.

-4. Now restart all the services again using below commands from root directory of the project.
+5. Now restart all the services again using below commands from root directory of the project.

    ```bash
    java -jar ./shopping/target/shopping-1.0-SNAPSHOT.jar
    java -jar ./styling/target/styling-1.0-SNAPSHOT.jar
    java -jar ./delivery/target/delivery-1.0-SNAPSHOT.jar
    ```
-5. Generate some load via loadgen - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.
+6. Generate some load via loadgen - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.

-6. Now all the traces should be sent to Wavefront.
-Go to the UI and click on Browse -> Traces.
+7. Now all the metrics, histograms and traces should be sent to Wavefront.
+Go to the UI and click on Browse -> Applications.